LoyolaChicagoCode/cs2-project11-listperformance-java/README.md

 # Submission

-When your project is ready to grade, submit your complete cs2-lab3-listperformance-java repository URL including your GitHub userid on Sakai as an inline submission.
+- When your project is ready to grade, submit your complete cs2-lab3-listperformance-java repository URL including your GitHub userid on Sakai as an inline submission.

+- In addition, submit the spreadsheet with your performance measurements and the resulting chart, either by including its URL in your inline submission or including the spreadsheet document itself in your repository.

 # Grading